-You will:
+You will follow the check-out form:

-- Be assigned tents at the Welcome Center or Outfitting Services (First Stop) - 2.
-Take care of your laundry, return crew gear to Outfitting Services - 3.
-Eat in the dining hall as indicated on your itinerary - 4.
-Have an opportunity to buy souvenirs from the Tooth of Time Traders - Participate in the evening "awards campfire" - 6.
-Remove your equipment from your locker
+- Be assigned tents at the Welcome Center or Outfitting Services (First Stop) You will receive a yellow checkout sheet with all required stops. - Return clean crew gear at Outfitting Services.
+(All items must be clean!)
+Crews will be charged for any damaged or missing items. - 3.
+Remove your equipment from your locker. - 4.
+Take care of your laundry. - 5.
+Eat in the dining hall as indicated on your itinerary. - 6.
+Have an opportunity to buy souvenirs from the Tooth of Time Traders. - 7.
+Participate in the evening awards campfire.

-Advisors should also:
+Crew Leader and Advisor should also: